 With multiple devices distributed remotely across cities or even countries, device management can be a challenging quest for IT managers and business owners.
 There should be a more efficient way to remotely manage, control, and even monitor these devices for any abnormal activities.
 This way, you can provide immediate troubleshooting and lower the impact on business operations considerably.
 Guess what!
 You can easily achieve these goals with AirDroid Business latest remote monitoring feature.

-AirDroid Business, priding itself as an all-in-one Android mobile device management solution puts great emphasis on monitoring and detecting anomalous device activities for businesses to help them lower operational costs and maintain utmost productivity at all times.
+AirDroid Business, priding itself as an all-in-one Android mobile device management solution puts great emphasis on remote monitoring and detecting anomalous device activities for businesses to help them lower operational costs and maintain utmost productivity at all times.
 With the latest updates, you’ll find unattended remote access and remote control for your Android devices even more efficient than before.
 Companies can now receive real-time details on all their device performances in one screen view.

 Let’s take a look at what device metrics can your business monitor and how to get notified when things go wrong.

-General Indicators Template
+1. General Indicators